 - How will this research help further your own academic/intellectual development?

-The personal statement can be uploaded (as a Word document or PDF) or typed directly into the online application.
-This statement should be no more than 1 single-spaced page.
+The personal statement may be uploaded (as a Word document or PDF) or typed directly into the online application.
+This statement should be no more than 2 double-spaced pages.
 The personal statement will reflect on your intellectual influences and examine what you hope to achieve both here and after graduation.
 What led you to develop an interest in your field of study and the proposed research topic?
 As you reflect on what to write, be sure to consider your favorite authors, scholars, teachers, or classes.
 Also consider what things you want to study, why you want to study them, and what you hope to learn about your area of interest.
 Finally, consider the contribution you want to make with your research to our knowledge and understanding of your field.

 Who can help me with my project proposal and/or personal statement?

 The Charles Center’s Peer Scholarship Advisors are here to help with questions about developing and writing a project proposal and/or a personal statement.
-You can set up an appointment or drop by the PSA Office in the Charles Center to discuss your application with a PSA.
+PSAs have office hours 9-5 weekdays.
+We encourage you to set up an appointment.
+The PSA Office is in the Charles Center, Blow Memorial Hall suite 254.

 Who do I ask for a recommendation letter and how do I ask?

 The letter of recommendation must be from a William & Mary faculty member who is best able to attest to your suitability to undertake the project.
 This would be someone who knows you and your work well.
 You should discuss your proposal with the faculty member before applying.
-If you would like someone other than a WM faculty member to write your recommendation letter, you must get permission from [[lmgrim, Lisa Grimes]] prior to applying.
+If you would like someone other than a W&M faculty member to write your recommendation letter, you must get permission from [[llove, Lindsey Love]] prior to applying.

 After the faculty member has agreed to write your letter, you will register her/him for the online system, using the online application.
 Once the recommender is registered, a message will be sent to the recommender with directions for uploading and submitting the letter.
 You can submit your application before your letter has been uploaded.
 The letter will upload to your application and you will receive an email once that has occurred.
 However, if your letter is missing after the deadline, your application will be incomplete and not considered.